mettyoung/automated-valet-car-parking-system/README.md

 ### Scope and Limitations
 - The parking system will not keep track of the revenue generated but only calculates the parking fee upon vehicle exit.
-- Vehicle types are hardcoded and limited to only Car and Motorcycle with hourly rate of $2 and $1 respectively.
+- Vehicle types are hardcoded and limited to only Car and Motorcycle with an hourly rate of $2 and $1 respectively.

 ### How to run the application (Ubuntu 16.04)
 Execute the following in your terminal: